Hedgehog-friendly gardening

 2. Provide water

-Put out a shallow bowl of water in your garden and keep this topped up during hot weather – hedgehogs get just as thirsty as birds, but can’t source water so easily.
+A constant supply of clean, fresh water is invaluable for many garden visitors, including hedgehogs.
+Put out a shallow bowl of water in your garden all year round and make sure to keep this topped up during hot weather – hedgehogs get just as thirsty as birds, but can’t source water so easily.

 3. Leave some habitat